The grand traditions laid down by Terry Wogan and Graham Norton mean we

 Wind machine

-WHOOSH!
 One finger.

-During the scoring rounds
+During the jury scoring

 -